 Coordination increases the collective impact potential of the longtermist policy community.
 It can improve both local as well as global policymaking through, for example, learning across contexts, building networks of allies, or influencing policymaking at multiple levels of governance (e.g. see Mavrot & Fritz, 2018).
-Other benefits from coordination include placing aligned talent in policy networks; individually intractable reforms of policymaking institutions; creating new organisations where the need arises; or avoiding their creation where they would pose unjustified risks.
+Other benefits from coordination include placing aligned talent in policy networks; individually intractable reforms of policymaking institutions; creating new organizations where the need arises; or avoiding their creation where they would pose unjustified risks.

-Longtermist policy actors are heterogeneous - they work at different geographical scales, on different issues, have different strategies and pursue, in part, different goals.
+Longtermist policy actors are heterogeneous - they work at different geographical scales, on different issues, have different strategies, and pursue, in part, different goals.
 These actors might be inside of policy institutions (such as the UN Office for Disarmament Affairs or the WHO’s science division) or outside of policy institutions (such as think tanks or academic institutes working on questions concerning the long-term future).
 Some actors work explicitly and exclusively on improving the long-term future (such as the Future of Humanity Institute, the Center for Security and Existential Risk, the Future of Life Institute), while others are long-term oriented or functionally relevant to long-term governance (such as the Nuclear Threat Initiative, the Intergovernmental Panel for Climate Change).
-Despite their differences, all of these actors have some goals, interests and characteristics in common, building the basis for fruitful coordination.
+Despite their differences, all of these actors have some goals, interests, and characteristics in common, building the basis for fruitful coordination.

-Given their shared mission, different longtermist policy actors are inevitably interconnected; actions taken by one actor can impact other actors by broadening, narrowing or altering their option space.
+Given their shared mission, different longtermist policy actors are inevitably interconnected; actions taken by one actor can impact other actors by broadening, narrowing, or altering their option space.
 Thus, increased bandwidth between longtermist policy actors is critical in reducing downside risk, e.g. from inconsiderate actions harming the impact potential of the community at large.

-Fostering a strong longtermist policy community requires a common vocabulary, shared norms (e.g. of considerateness) and a shared understanding of policy processes anchored in evidence.
-This creates an environment conducive to collective truth-seeking, where interactions are based on good faith and foster mutual understanding, where different yet complementary perspectives can be explored effectively and where the likelihood of miscommunication - overt or inconspicuous - is reduced.
-Academia is perhaps the most prominent, albeit imperfect, example of a global community where a shared vocabulary, norms and understanding have been critical to success.
+Fostering a strong longtermist policy community requires a common vocabulary, shared norms (e.g. of considerateness), and a shared understanding of policy processes anchored in evidence.
+This creates an environment conducive to collective truth-seeking, where interactions are based on good faith and foster mutual understanding, where different yet complementary perspectives can be explored effectively, and where the likelihood of miscommunication - overt or inconspicuous - is reduced.
+Academia is perhaps the most prominent, albeit imperfect, example of a global community where a shared vocabulary, norms, and understanding have been critical to success.
 Similarly, coordinated policy action requires high communication bandwidth to build trust among all actors.

-We want the longtermist policy community to exist as long as necessary, potentially for decades, centuries and beyond.
-This is because policy change - be it the implementation of policies, the reformation of institutions or the shaping of narratives - takes time.
-Even if all the policymaking institutions were suddenly aligned with the mission of preserving the potential of the long-term future, we would still face difficult empirical and practical questions.
+We want the longtermist policy community to exist as long as necessary, potentially for decades, centuries, and beyond.
+This is because policy change - be it the implementation of policies, the reformation of institutions, or the shaping of narratives - takes time.
+Even if all policymaking institutions were suddenly aligned with the mission of preserving the potential of the long-term future, we would still face difficult empirical and practical questions.
 To have lasting impact, the community needs to be able to prevent value drift, mitigate harm, learn from policy failures, build a well-functioning talent pipeline and manage its collective knowledge (e.g. to avoid losing it when one generation of policy actors gets replaced by the next).

 An important underlying belief that guides our research is that the ability to effectively improve long-term governance depends on our understanding of policymaking processes.